-The emphasis in design prepares students to work professionally in the areas of scenic, lighting, sound, props and costume design, stage management, scenic construction and other areas of theatre production.
+The emphasis in Design & Technology prepares students to work professionally in the areas of scenic, lighting, sound, props and costume design, stage management, scenic construction and other areas of theatre production.
 The BFA in theatre requires:

 - A portfolio review and interview for entrance into the BFA program.
 Portfolio reviews are held in early December, January and February.
 In addition, Theatre TCU students participate in the National Unified Auditions in New York, Chicago and Los Angeles, drawing a student body from around the nation.

 - A yearly jury with the design and production faculty.
 No cuts are made; the jury is a time to assess growth and create a plan for further development.

 - All BFA theatre majors to serve on a production crew each semester, rotating between a variety of assignments and training.
 That means that every student will be hanging lights, painting scenery, creating props, building costumes or working in the box office.

-View the BFA in theatre (design) degree plan, course offerings and descriptions
+View the BFA Theatre Design & Technology degree plan, course offerings and descriptions.

-BFA design and production classes average 12 students.
+BFA design and technology classes average 12 students.
 Design students may specialize in one area of design (scenery, costumes, lighting, sound, props), but they will study in all of those areas to gain a broad foundation in all design components.